ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 docker container ls -a
 ```

-- Restart the first container by its `ID` again and exec -it to it to show that the file we have created is still there under the home folder, and exit afterwards.
+- Restart the first container by its `ID` again and exec -it to show that the file we have created is still there under the home folder, and exit afterwards.

 ```bash
 docker start 4e6 && docker exec -it 4e6 bash